McLaren 720S: 750S (2023–present)

 The McLaren 750S is the successor to the 720S and is scheduled to be McLaren Automotive's final model to be solely powered by an internal combustion engine.
 Essentially a facelifted version of the 720S, it features redesigned front and rear ends and an increase in power to 750 PS.
 The 750S is also 30 kg (66 lbs) lighter than the 720S.
 According to McLaren, about 30 percent of the parts have been updated compared to the 720S.
 Other mechanical changes include a redesigned converging center-exit exhaust system, larger air intakes, 15% shorter transmission final-drive ratio, and a quicker steering ratio.
 On the interior, a new 8-inch Apple CarPlay-enabled infotainment system was added.

+788HS (2026)

+On 9 July 2026, McLaren unveiled the 788HS as the definitive and final evolution of the supercar line that began with the 720S and continued through the 765LT and 750S.
+Its 4.0-litre twin-turbocharged V8 produces 788 PS (580 kW; 777 hp) and 800 N⋅m, with a claimed 0–100 km/h acceleration time of 2.8 seconds and a top speed of 330 km/h (205 mph).
+Production is limited to 200 cars, comprising 100 coupés and 100 Spiders, with each vehicle individually specified through McLaren Special Operations.